 Contacted them by phone the following day to arrange a single shipment.
 They transferred the call back and forth with no connection to a knowledgeable representative or one capable of handling the request.
 At the end of the day after some point in the transfers the line was cut.
 It wasn't my end hanging up or a loss of signal.
 Did they just get tired of having the call on hold?
 Sometime later in that day a reply email from Liquidation was received about the consolidated shipping.
 It stated to send them the IDs to each auction that was shipping from the same location.
 They would consolidate and send an updated invoice for the total.

 At this point 3 auctions had closed and was pending a 4th.
 We were at business day #2 and was awaiting the updated invoice total.
-At around 4PM PST (so 7PM EST) that same day another email came in stating "transaction ##### has been closed for non payment and penalty has been assessed".
+At around 4 PM PST (so 7 PM EST) that same day another email came in stating "transaction ** has been closed for non-payment and penalty has been assessed".
 This was a huge surprise as in the past it took close to 5 Business days to actually have an auction closed for non-payment.
 (Yes I am aware that their policy states 2 business days but what was the point of contacting them to consolidate?)
 Did they figure they generate more income by not consolidating and charging an arm and leg on shipping for each transaction?

 Prior to this incident there was a similar incident resulting from their lack of CS for processing "tax exemption" status.
 This time around it was for 2 transactions.
 The first had just ended and figured should contact them to get the tax waived since it was intended for resale.
 They provided specific instruction to fax over a certificate of resale with a coversheet showing the account user name.
 A day later they were contacted to check on the status.
 Much to my surprise, they had no information on the process.
 They said they didn't have anything even though I had a fax receipt stating the transmission was completed successfully.

 Before any readers comment "maybe your info wasn't legit".
 Know that the address is an actual Registered business with the city, state, and county.
 All paperwork is 100% legit and we operate in several business fields that allow us to acquire a variety of NEW products from electronics, industrial construction supply, Industrial AC supply, automotive equipment, and home/business electrical equipment.